How to make your own hair ties using old materials like stockings, tights, pantyhose, or other old clothing you have lying around.

-Anyway, I saw a few people (one of them was Simple(ish) Living – side note: she’s awesome) make their own hair ties using old stockings, tights, and pantyhose!
-When I discovered this I thought to myself, “this is prefect!” as I had a couple of old pairs of stockings sitting in my draw waiting for the day when I’d finally find something to reuse them for.
-That day finally came!
-The one pictured had a massive (gigantic!) run in them (it was the mother of all ladders!).
-They’d been sitting in my draw for months and months mostly because I kept on thinking I could still wear them (and even did a few times), but I couldn’t rock torn stockings without looking like I’d had a rough night out.
-Soooooo, I stopped wearing them.
+I already had a couple of old pairs of stockings sitting in my draw just waiting for the day when I finally had something to reuse them for.
+The one pictured below had a massive run up the leg.
+They’d been sitting in my draw for months, mostly because I kidding myself that I could still wear them, but in the end I just couldn’t rock the torn stockings look without looking like I’d had a rough night.
+So, I stopped wearing them.

 I also like how these bands aren’t as tight on your wrist as regular hair ties.
-I’m someone who likes to wear hair bands on my wrist when they’re not in my hair.
-Most hair ties aren’t that comfortable to have on your wrists though (especially for long periods of time) because of the metal clasps or line of glue holding the ties together.
-Also, hair ties are usually too small to be comfortable on an adult wrist.
-Who else finds this?
+I’m someone who likes to wear hair ties on my wrist when they’re not in my hair.
+Most hair ties aren’t that comfortable to have on your wrists, as the metal clasps or line of glue holding them together dig into your skin.

-Before we get started in learning how to make these awesome DIY hair ties – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, and tips I share!
+Before we get started in learning how to make this easy, zero-waste hair ties – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 - Lie out the stockings so they sit flat on the table, then from the toe-end, cut off the bottom toe part and begin cutting strips off the stockings.
-You can determine how thin or thick you want the hair ties to be when cutting them up.
+You can determine how thin or thick you’d like the hair ties to be when cutting them up.

 - Once cut, pull them taught and voila!
-You have your hair ties all ready to go!
-It’s super simple, and so easy to do!
+You have your hair ties all ready to go.
+It’s that simple.